Accessible Renaissance and Baroque Guided Tour of Rome

 Meet-up time: Anytime of the day

-Meet-up place: Central accessible Rome hotel or End of the Spanish Steps.
+Meet-up place: Central accessible Rome hotel or at the location provided in your itinerary

 Dress code: Weather suitable clothing advised